EarthlingInteractive/fssk-node/README.md

 In order for file changes to be picked up by the watchers in client side code, be sure to set `CHOKIDAR_USEPOLLING=true` in the `.env` file.

+For the server, update the npm start command in package.json to use legacy polling: `"start": "nodemon -L",`

 ### Running without docker

 You should be able to run the site locally without docker if desired.
 Make